-Facebook’s new Photo transfer tool now lets US and Canadian users transfer their photos and videos to Google Photos.
-It was first launched in Ireland.
+Facebook’s new Photo transfer tool letting users transfer photos and videos to Google Photos is now available globally to everyone on Facebook.

 2020 was meant to be the year of data portability.
 And despite the COVID-19 pandemic, and its direct impact on refocusing resources on other features like video conferencing, Facebook is moving towards a more open platform.

 The company has now announced it’s expanding the rollout of a tool that makes it easy for you to transfer your Facebook photos and videos to Google Photos.
-The tool is now available to users in the US and Canada.
+The tool is now available globally to everyone on Facebook.

 How to Transfer Your Facebook Photos & Videos